Laavaan

-The laava phere (Punjabi: ਲਾਵਾਂ ਫੇਰੇ (Gurmukhi); singular laav; ਲਾਵਾਂ) are the four hymns of the Anand Karaj (Sikh wedding ceremony) which form the main part of this ceremony.
+The laava phere (Punjabi: ਲਾਵਾਂ ਫੇਰੇ (Gurmukhi); singular laav; ਲਾਵਾਂ), also known as Lavan, are the four hymns of the Anand Karaj (Sikh wedding ceremony) which form the main part of the wedding ceremony.
 The four hymns are from the Guru Granth Sahib, the Sikh holy scriptures and appear on Ang 773 to 774 of the total of 1430.
-The Laavaan Shabad was written by the Fourth Guru, Guru Ram Daas Ji.
+The Laavaan Shabad was written by the Fourth Guru, Guru Ram Das.

-Guru Amar Das Ji says on Ang 788 of the Sri Guru Granth Sahib of the meaning of marriage to a Sikh couple: "They are not said to be husband and wife who merely sit together.
+Guru Amar Das Ji explains in Ang 788 of the Sri Guru Granth Sahib the meaning of marriage to a Sikh couple: "They are not said to be husband and wife who merely sit together.
 Rather they alone are called husband and wife, who have one soul in two bodies."

 The four laava give the Sikh couple spiritual guidance for their life ahead.
 The Guru tells of the four spiritual stages of married life and how the couple as a team have to first begin by following the path of righteousness and sinless-ness.
 Secondly to only have fear of the Lord and remove the ego from within the souls; then to remember and sing the Lord's name with the holy congregation.
 Finally, the couple will find divine peace; come to accept the Will of the Lord and find unending happiness in the Lord.